PajaritoMoyqi/LIST-websites-reference/README-ENG.md

-# 코딩할 때 유용한 사이트들을 정리했습니다
-언어 표시가 안 된 글들은 한글로 된 글들입니다.
+# Useful websites list for programming..!

+Especially KOR, ENG webpages.

+Any proposals or reports are welcome.

+Hope you enjoy.

-<div style="text-align: right"> - By   Pajarito Moyqi </div>
+<div style="text-align: right"> - By 'Pajarito Moyqi' </div>

 <br>